I’ve faced gunfire. I’ve faced mobs. Fire. Natural disasters. War. Pestilence.

 He was busy reading a newspaper and ignoring us except to yell for more beer anytime ours started getting low.
 But then he folded the paper and looked across the table at me.

 “Sgt.
-Diaz,” he asked.
-“Aren’t you from the San Luis Valley?”
+Diaz, aren’t you from the San Luis Valley?”

 I nodded.
 “Yes, Sergeant Major.
 Why?”